We compare the gross return of the share carve-out of our Global Balanced mandate to the total return of the FTSE/JSE All Share Index.

 Petousis Portfolio manager

 Thalia joined Allan Gray as a fixed interest trader in 2015.
-She was appointed as a portfolio manager in 2019 and currently manages the money market portfolio as well as a portion of the fixed interest component of the balanced portfolios.
+She was appointed as a portfolio manager in 2019 and currently manages the money market portfolio, the bond portfolio, as well as portions of the balanced fixed interest and the Africa fixed interest portfolios.
 Thalia holds a Master of Commerce degree in Mathematical Statistics from the University of Cape Town and is a CFA® charterholder.

 Munsie Portfolio manager

 Sean joined Allan Gray as an equity analyst in 2013 after working for various investment banks in the United Kingdom.
 He was appointed as a portfolio manager in 2020 and manages a portion of the stable portfolios.
+He is also the manager of the optimal portfolios.
 Sean holds a Bachelor of Commerce (Honours) degree in Accounting from Stellenbosch University.
-He is a qualified Chartered Accountant and has passed all three levels of the CFA® examinations.
+He is a qualified Chartered Accountant and a CFA® charterholder.

 Govan Portfolio manager